dirtycache/API_Sec_Lab/index.md

 The Lab is built around 3 networks as below:

-10.50.0.0/24 represents the `Management network` 192.168.100.0/24 represents the `External network`; this represents the frontend data traffic 192.168.200.0/24 represents the `Internal network`; this represents the backend data traffic Below you will find the diagram.
+10.50.0.0/24 - `Management network`
+192.168.100.0/24 -  `External network`; this represents the frontend data traffic 192.168.200.0/24 -  `Internal network`; this represents the backend data traffic

+Below you will find the diagram:

 ![Akamai API Security Lab Diagram](media/akamai-lab-diagram-logical.jpg)